mrumar01/mrumar01/README.md

 <img src='/content/banner0.jpg'></img>

-<h3 align="start">Front-end developer studying the technical side of programming, and exploring new innovations.</h3>
+<h3 align="start">Hey there, I'm a passionate student hailing from [Your Location].
+My journey revolves around diving deep into the realm of programming, particularly in the world of web development.
+I'm on a mission to continually enhance my skills and knowledge, driven by the ever-evolving resources and technologies at our fingertips.</h3>

 - 🌱 I’m currently learning **React**, **Web-developer** and studying *Computer science*
 -